 The workpiece is heated in the furnace after heating Keep the heated workpiece (with the support of blacksmith tongs) onto the anvil and take the hammer are a strike on it, make the required shape and size.

-In this process, the operation is performed by the machine but we (Human) regulates the machines.
+In this process, the operation is performed by the machine but we (Human) regulate the machines.

 Types of Forging: